Humboldt-Penguin/redplanet/docs/src/usage/index.md

 This page gives an overview of all public RedPlanet objects, functions and methods.

-All of this information is also accessible with Python's built-in `help` function.
-For example, try running `help(redplanet.Craters.get)` in your shell/notebook.
+All of this information is also accessible with Python's built-in `help` function — for example, try running `help(redplanet.Craters.get)` in your shell/notebook.

 ---